chrieke/mkdocs-exclude-search/README.md

 nav:
     - Home: index.md
     - First chapter: first.md
-    - Second chapter: second.md
+    - Second chapter: dir/second.md
     - Third chapter: third.md
-    - Fourth chapter: some_directory/fourth.md
+    - Fourth chapter: dir2/fourth.md
+    - Fifth chapter: subdir/fifth.md
 ```

 This example would exclude:
+- the first chapter.
-- the second chapter (but still include its `another-heading` subsection)
+- the second chapter (but still include its `some-heading` section).
-- the `some-heading` subsection of the third chapter.
+- the `some-heading` section of the third chapter.
-- all markdown files within `dir` and `dir2/sub` (and their children).
+- all markdown files within `dir2` (and its children directories).
+- all markdown files named `fifth.md` within all subdirectories.

 ## See Also